 Lagan Corridor Project

-In the Investment Programme the Lagan Canal is defined as one of the emerging partnership projects aiming to produce plans to restore and revistalise the Lagan Canal corridor.
+In our physical investment programme the Lagan Canal is defined as one of the emerging partnership projects aiming to produce plans to restore and revistalise the Lagan Canal corridor.

 The river Lagan and the canal is an incredible asset, not only for the city, but for the wider region.
 Partners and communities are generating ideas and projects with the potential to transform all areas of Belfast and deliver the best benefits for the city and its neighbourhoods.
 There's a variety of Lagan Canal projects at different stages of progress.